The Ultimate Dog-Friendly Guide to Tucson · Kinship

 @theparishtucson

-For delicious southern cooking, head to The Parish, where the walls are as vibrant as the menu, and pups are allowed on the patio.
-The NoLA-inspired restaurant serves lunch and dinner, with items like cast-iron cornbread, bacon-wrapped frog legs, beer-battered catfish, red beans and rice, and shrimp and grits on the menu.
+For delicious Southern cooking, head to The Parish, where the walls are as vibrant as the menu, and pups are allowed on the patio.
+The New Orleans-inspired restaurant serves lunch and dinner, with items like cast-iron cornbread, bacon-wrapped frog legs, beer-battered catfish, red beans and rice, and shrimp and grits on the menu.

 Black Crown Coffee Company